cognitive-robotics-course/coro_examples/module11/cram_lynxmotion_al5d_tutorials/README.md

 ; rot_z = 135 degrees
 (defvar end-pose (cl-transforms:make-pose (cl-transforms:make-3d-vector 0.06 0.180 0) (cl-transforms:euler->quaternion :az (* 3 (/ pi 4)))))

-(defparameter *pick-and-place-exercice* (desig:an action (type picking-and-placing) (from start-pose) (to end-pose))) ; Defines an action designator to run a pick and place exercice
+(defparameter *pick-and-place-exercise* (desig:an action (type picking-and-placing) (from start-pose) (to end-pose))) ; Defines an action designator to run a pick and place exercise

 ; by default, every action is ran after one second.
-This is not effective for a pick and place exercice so we update to 3 (setf *default-sleep-time* 3)
+This is not effective for a pick and place exercise so we update to 3 (setf *default-sleep-time* 3)

 (top-level
     (with-process-modules-running (lynxmotion-al5d-navigation)
-        (exe:perform *pick-and-place-exercice*))) ; Executes the action
+        (exe:perform *pick-and-place-exercise*))) ; Executes the action
 ```